hebelsan/hacking-tools/CTF/steganography/README.md

 -> after that probably use t9 decoder

 ## PDF
-Text in PDF files is encoded but we can make use tools like `pdfgrep "flag" ApocalypseNewspaper.pdf` to find strings in a pdf.
+Text in PDF files is encoded but we can make use tools like `pdfgrep "flag" example.pdf` to find strings in a pdf.

 ## Polyglot
 often pfd and png in one file.